WeatherLab/fsodoc/source/general/environments.rst

 The ENVIRONMENT Constant
 ========================

-By default, CodeIgniter comes with the environment constant set to use the value provided in ``$_SERVER['CI_ENVIRONMENT']``, otherwise defaulting to 'production'.
+By default, FSO comes with the environment constant set to use the value provided in ``$_SERVER['CI_ENVIRONMENT']``, otherwise defaulting to 'production'.
 This can be set in several ways depending on your server setup.